SAP-samples/teched2024-DA180/exercises/ex23/README.md

 44. Save the story.
 You are asked if you want to remove the unused model, select ***Remove data source***.

-45. You now have a report which shows the most recent sales of beverages dynamically.
+45. Your final report shows the most recent sales of beverages dynamically.

 ## Summary